wp-plugins/types/readme.txt

 5. Bulk editing child content using Field Tables

 == Changelog ==

+= 1.4.0.2 =
+* Fix for child posts and WPML
+* Fix for corrupted conditional data
+* Fix for saving child fields settings
+* Reverted support for 'output' parameter and auto-wrapping shortcodes output

 = 1.4.0.1 =
 * Fix for Checkbox empty value